dfang/ansible-role-rtx/README.md

 TODO
 -------

+- add oracle linux and opensuse support
-more test with molecule and update meta/main.yml
+- more test with molecule and update meta/main.yml

 License
 -------